KennyStephens/voting-nextjs/README.md

 TODO:

+- Finalize branding and images
+- Add analytics for views
+- Write up some blog posts for the website to start SEO and interest (see below)
+- Put a limit on characters for email length
+- Add in all meta information through `<BasePage />` on the site
 - Data vizualization for money given to valve and how much goes to teams
-- Add in all meta information through `<BasePage />` on the site
-- Write up some blog posts for the website to start SEO and interest (see below)
-- Set up email server
 - Create script to auto close polls that are past
 - Limit polls and lazy load after 5 or 10
-- Add analytics for views
 - Allow one poll to have its own page?

 Emails: